Transfer VM From AWS EC2 to Akamai Using Disk Images

 }

-To list existing images and monitor image creation status, use the describe-images
+2. Use the describe-images command to list existing images and monitor image creation status:

 aws ec2 describe-images --owner self